SimonG96/LightweightIocContainer/README.md

 ## Get started with the Lightweight IOC Container

-### How to install <!--TODO: Add links to wiki-->
+### How to install

-The easiest way to install the Lightweight IOC Container is by using [NuGet](https://www.nuget.org/packages/LightweightIocContainer/).
+The easiest way to [install](https://github.com/SimonG96/LightweightIocContainer/wiki/Install-Lightweight-IOC-Container) the Lightweight IOC Container is by using [NuGet](https://www.nuget.org/packages/LightweightIocContainer/).
-You can either use the `PackageManager` in VisualStudio:
+You can either use the [`PackageManager`](https://github.com/SimonG96/LightweightIocContainer/wiki/Install-Lightweight-IOC-Container#packagemanager) in VisualStudio:

 ```PM
 PM> Install-Package LightweightIocContainer -Version 1.0.0
 ```

-or you can use the `.NET CLI`:
+or you can use the [`.NET CLI`](https://github.com/SimonG96/LightweightIocContainer/wiki/Install-Lightweight-IOC-Container#net-cli):

 ```.net
 > dotnet add package LightweightIocContainer --version 1.0.0